AugustNagro/ziptest/README.md

-## Some benchmarks that prove parallel IO is a bad idea.
+## Some benchmarks that prove parallel Filo IO is a bad idea.

 The benchmarks compare the single-shot time to unzip a ffmpeg distribution.
 7Zip is required on Windows, and `unzip` on Mac/Linux.